-\section{Stretching versus compression}
+\section{Stretching versus Compression}

 Magnetic field amplification via dynamo action in supersonic turbulence results from a complex interplay of random stretching and compression of magnetic field lines.
-Understanding how these two processes compete -- and whether their relative influence depends on the magnetic Prandtl number ($\Pm$) is one of the key objectives of our work.
-To investigate this, we examine the probability distribution functions (PDFs) of local stretching and compression that contribute to the growth or decay of magnetic energy.
+Understanding how these two processes compete and whether their relative influence depends on the magnetic Prandtl number ($\Pm$) is one of the key objectives of our work.
+To investigate this, we examine the PDFs of local stretching and compression that contribute to the growth or decay of magnetic energy.

-Following \citet{SS24}, the evolution equation of the magnetic energy in terms of local stretching, advection, compression and dissipation terms is,
+Following \citet{SS24}, the evolution equation of the magnetic energy in terms of local stretching, advection, compression, and dissipation terms is

-The velocity gradient $\partial U_{i}/\partial x_{j}$ in the above equation can be further decomposed as a sum of three terms : a rate of strain tensor
+The velocity gradient $\partial U_{i}/\partial x_{j}$ in the above equation can be further decomposed as a sum of three terms: a rate of strain tensor,

-a rate of expansion tensor $(\partial_{k}U_{k})\delta_{ij}/3$ and an antisymmetric tensor
+a rate of expansion tensor, $(\partial_{k}U_{k})\delta_{ij}/3$; and an antisymmetric tensor,

 corresponding to the vorticity.
-It is straightforward to show that the anti-symmetric part does not contribute to the magnetic energy as it is proportional to $\BB\cdot(\BB\times\omega) = 0$.
+It is straightforward to show that the antisymmetric part does not contribute to the magnetic energy, as it is proportional to $\BB\cdot(\BB\times\omega) = 0$.
 Substituting equations~\ref{sij} and \ref{omega} in \ref{emevol_terms}, we get

 It is worth noting that the presence of ($\partial_{k}U_{k}$) in $S_{ij}$ implies that local stretching is also influenced by flow compressibility.
 For incompressible flows, this effect is negligible.
-The expansion and compression terms in Eqn.~\ref{em_diffterms} combine into a term $\propto \nabla\cdot\UU$, while the advection term can be rewritten as $U_{j}\partial_{j}(B_{i}^{2}/2)$.
-Multiplying both sides of Eqn.~\ref{em_diffterms} by $\ted/B^{2}_{\rm rms}$ we obtain the volume-integrated magnetic energy evolution in dimensionless form,
+The expansion and compression terms in Equation ~\ref{em_diffterms} combine into a term $\propto \nabla\cdot\UU$, while the advection term can be rewritten as $U_{j}\partial_{j}(B_{i}^{2}/2)$.
+Multiplying both sides of Equation ~\ref{em_diffterms} by $\ted/B^{2}_{\rm rms}$ we obtain the volume-integrated magnetic energy evolution in dimensionless form,

-Following the approach described in \citet{SS24}, we compute the probability distribution functions (PDFs) for the dimensionless stretching and compression terms in Eqn.~\ref{emevol_dimless}, and derive the corresponding mean values, $\xi_{\rm s}$ (stretching) and $\xi_{\rm c}$ (compression).
-Table~\ref{tab:mpdfs_sum} lists these means averaged over several independent realisations of the dynamo (at different $\ted$), in the kinematic and saturated phases.
+Following the approach described in \citet{SS24}, we compute the PDFs for the dimensionless stretching and compression terms in Equation ~\ref{emevol_dimless}, and derive the corresponding mean values, $\xi_{\rm s}$ (stretching) and $\xi_{\rm c}$ (compression).
+Table~\ref{tab:mpdfs_sum} lists these means averaged over several independent realizations of the dynamo (at different $\ted$), in the kinematic and saturated phases.